Swoop graphic

 Analog output

-Nseries hardware and software
+N‑Series hardware and software

 Hardware and software

-• Converting non-BACnet sensor and controls to a BAS - Large commercial buildings may have an existing BACnet based building automation system (BAS).
-It may be desirable to install non-BACnet sensors and controls in the building, and a N-series controller can be installed to communicate between the systems.
+• Converting non‑BACnet sensors and controls to a BAS – Large commercial buildings often have an existing BACnet‑based building automation system (BAS).
+When non‑BACnet sensors and controls are added, an N‑Series controller can bridge the two systems.